charlehsin/terraform-on-azure/scenarios/vm-in-new-resource-group/README.md

 # Create new infrastructure for a Windows server VM by using modules

 This creates a new infrastructure (new resource group) and creates a new Windows server virtual machine in this resource group.
-This enables WinRM (via HTTP) on this virtual machine, then uploads some files, and then runs some remote commands (installing IIS).
+This virtual machine is added to a public load balancer pool.
+Also, this enables WinRM (via HTTP) on this virtual machine, then uploads some files, and then runs some remote commands (installing IIS).

 We did the authentication via Azure CLI as described by [Authenticating using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli), and we will follow the following